buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedComponentElements/Types/IfcBuildingElementPartTypeEnum.md

 # IfcBuildingElementPartTypeEnum

-This enumeration defines the different types of building element parts.
+This enumeration defines the different types of building element parts.<!-- end of definition -->

 > HISTORY  New enumeration in IFC4.